 Studies estimate that as many as half of all cancers in Ontario could be prevented by eliminating known risk factors like smoking, lack of exercise and poor eating habits.
-Here are five habits you can improve to reduce your risk:
+Not all cancers are preventable, but there are ways to reduce your cancer risk.
+Here are five habits you can incorporate for a healthier lifestyle:

 eligibility and how to participate, visit hnhbscreenforlife.ca

-Physical activity: You don’t need to take up a sport to be physically active.
-Everyday things like walking the dog, gardening and household chores help keep your body moving.
+You don’t need to take up a sport to be physically active.
+Every day activities like walking the dog, gardening and household chores help keep your body moving.
 Check out the Public Health Agency of Canada’s tip sheets for great ways to ensure physical activity is part of your daily routine.